 UBIQUITINATION: This is the “Glass ceiling” of T4 monotherapy — in some patients, there is a biological limit on how much T3 they can get out of treatment with T4 thyroid hormone alone (Synthroid, levothyroxine).

-Because of human biological variation in the strength of our D1 and D2 enzymes, some patients are very poor converters of T4 hormone.
+Because of human biological variation in the strength of our D1 and D2 enzymes, some patients are very “poor converters” of T4 hormone at the doses needed to normalize TSH (6.
+Midgley et al, 2015).

 In LT4 monotherapy studies in people without thyroids, most patients are freed from hypothyroid symptoms as FT3 rises past the midpoint of range (Hoermann et al, 2019; Larisch et al, 2018; see ” 2018 study shows T3 in upper half of reference range relieves hypothyroid symptoms” ).